spaceninjaserver/SpaceNinjaServer/README.md

 - `logger.level` can be `fatal`, `error`, `warn`, `info`, `http`, `debug`, or `trace`.
 - `myIrcAddresses` can be used to point to an IRC server.
 If not provided, defaults to `[ myAddress ]`.
+- `worldState.lockTime` will lock the time provided in worldState if nonzero, e.g. `1743202800` for night in POE.